w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/no-repetitive-adjacent-interactive-elements.md

 :::

 :::example
-A modal dialog has a button displaying an X. It also has a button labelled Close.
+A modal dialog has a button labelled X. It also has a button labelled Close.
 The buttons are next to each other in the DOM (Document Object Model) and both dismiss the modal dialog.
 This meets the exception.
 :::

 :::tests